fullstack-development/developers-roadmap/frontend/junior-1/html.md

 # HTML

-* HTML5 теги, как сделать верстку семантичной и зачем это нужно?
+* What are HTML5 tags, how to make semantic markup and why is it necessary?
-* Что такое `doctype` и зачем он нужен? Что будет, если не написать `doctype`?
+* What is `doctype` and what is it for?
+What will happen if `doctype` is not written?
-* Какие есть отличия у тегов `div`, `p`, `span`, `a`?
+* What are the differences between the tags `div`, `p`, `span`, `a`?
-* Что такое инлайновые элементы (например, `b`, `i`, `strong`, `em`)?
+* What are inline elements (for example, `b`, `i`, `strong`, `em`)?
-* Как создавать таблицы в html?
+* How to create tables in HTML?
   * `border-spacing`, `border-collapse`
   * `colspan`, `rowspan`
   * `table-layout`
   * `caption`
   * `scope`
-  * `display: table`, `table-cell`, `table-row` и т.д.
+  * `display: table`, `table-cell`, `table-row`, etc.
-* В чем заключаются отличие чекбокса от радио кнопок? Как связать радиокнопки в группу?
+* What is the difference between a checkbox and radio buttons?
+How to group radio buttons?
-* Что такое тег `<label>` и как с ним работать?
+* What is the `<label>` tag and how to work with it?
-* Что такое БЭМ и в чем его польза?
+* What is BEM and what is its use?
-  * Блок
+  * Block
-    * Что такое, когда следует создавать?
+    * What is it, when should it be created?
-    * Может ли блок содержать другие блоки?
+    * Can a block contain other blocks?
-    * Почему не стоит задавать внешнюю геометрию блокам?
+    * Why should you not set the outer geometry of blocks?
-  * Элемент
+  * Element
-    * Что такое, когда следует создавать?
+    * What is it, when should it be created?
-    * Может ли элемент содержать другие элементы?
+    * Can an element contain other elements?
-    * Может ли элемент содержать блоки (блок, к которому он относится, или другие блоки)?
+    * Can an element contain blocks (the block to which it belongs, or other blocks)?
-    * Можно ли создавать элемент элемента?
+    * Can an element of an element be created?
-    * Может ли элемент использоваться вне блока?
+    * Can an element be used outside of a block?
-    * Может ли существовать блок без элементов?
+    * Can a block exist without elements?
-  * Модификатор
+  * Modifier
-    * Что такое, когда следует использовать?
+    * What is it, when should it be used?
-    * Когда следует использовать булевый модификатор, а когда модификатор ключ-значение?
+    * When should a boolean modifier be used, and when should a key-value modifier be used?
-    * Является ли корректным следующий код:
+    * Is the following code correct:
         ```html
         <div class="button_red"> Click me </div>
         ```
-  * Почему в CSS по БЭМ не рекомендуется использовать селекторы по id и по тегам?
+  * Why is it not recommended to use selectors by id and by tags in CSS by BEM?
-  * Как препроцессоры помогают избежать боли с дублированием названий в коде?
+  * How do preprocessors help avoid pain with name duplication in code?
-  * Какие альтернативы есть БЭМ и в чем сила/слабость каждого? Знать хотя бы 2 альтернативы данному подходу, плюсы/минусы подходов.
+  * What alternatives are there to BEM and what is the strength/weakness of each?
+Know at least 2 alternatives to this approach, the pros/cons of the approaches.
-  * Что такое миксы в БЭМе и какие особенности работы с ними есть?
+  * What are mixes in BEM and what are the features of working with them?
-  * Как бы отрефакторили данный код:
+  * How would you refactor following code:
     ```html
     <header class="header">
         <img class="logo">